angelo-munoz/member-progress/README.md

 # Member progress
-An app to aid new members of our church receive a friend, a calling and to be nourished by the good word of God.
+An app to aid new members of our church receive a friend, a responsibility and to be nourished by the good word of God.
 Based off the Latter-day Saints new and returning member report.

 Using React, AWS Amplify Admin UI and front-end libraries.